ganesh-stem/Machine_Learning/README.md

 > **"Ordinary Least Squares Linear Regression model assumes, in one of its 7 premises"**

-means that **Ordinary Least Squares (OLS)** regression relies on a set of **seven key assumptions (premises)** in order to produce valid, unbiased, and efficient estimates.

-The sentence is introducing the idea that **OLS regression makes multiple assumptions** — and whatever is being discussed (such as "residuals are normally distributed" or "homoscedasticity") is **one** of those seven.

 ---

 ## ✅ The 7 Classical Assumptions of OLS (Gauss-Markov Theorem)